Family of 13- year old boy killed outside Richmond Summit apartments speak about suspect arrest and building safety

 Smith says Buddy was a kid who loved to do simple things.

-“go to school come home play with his game and eat that was the three things he loved to do Buddy was not a bad child he was a loving caring child” said Anita Smith, Buddy Brown Jr. Grandmother.
+“Go to school, come home play with his game, and eat… that was the three things he loved to do.
+Buddy was not a bad child, he was a loving, caring child” said Smith.

 Other residents of Richmond Summit, say they agree.